 Discharge planning is an important part of the treatment process.
 The social worker coordinates discharge planning with the patient and the interdisciplinary team.

 The staff works with you in helping to set realistic discharge goals and arrangements.
 The social worker coordinates with the community agencies for follow-up sessions and referrals.
 You, your treatment team, and your physician determine your discharge dates.
 If you wish to leave before the recommended discharge date, you must submit a written request for discharge.
 Your physician will then meet with you to discuss your request.

 When the discharge is against the advice of a physician, prescriptions may not be provided upon discharge.

 North Carolina State Law states that you can be kept in the hospital for up to 72 hours while a discharge status is determined if the physician requires further observation to determine whether or not you are a danger to yourself or others.
 Patients who violate JHH policies or create an unsafe environment may be administratively discharged.

 All items brought in by visitors must be checked in at the security desk.
-Your visitation privileges may be restricted should any visitor bring in and/or pass on any item
+Your visitation privileges may be restricted should any visitor bring in and/or pass any unchecked items to patients.

 What Is Expected of You?

 During hospitalization, you are expected to participate in all group therapy sessions and scheduled activities, as this is part of the treatment.
 The group sessions and activities have been designed to enhance socialization, communication, coping skills, education, and relapse prevention.